Our Approach

 During development and construction, we hold informational meetings to share updates on process and timeline, discuss land use considerations, and provide opportunities.

-We’re building and operating major energy infrastructure projects in communities across the country for decades to come.
-As such, it is essential that our team integrates into each community where projects are located.
-We actively support local programs and community members, as they are essential to the success of our projects and SB energy.
+We’re building and operating major energy infrastructure projects in communities across the country.
+As such, it is essential that our team integrates into each community where these projects are located.
+By actively supporting local programs and community members, we strengthen our reputation as dependable and engaged community members with every project.

 Amy Peterson